WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Trap.

 binop nt binop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type nt is on the top of the stack.
 2. Pop (nt.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type nt is on the top of the stack.
 4. Pop (nt.CONST c_1) from the stack.
 5. If |$binop(binop, nt, c_1, c_2)| is 1, then:
   a.
 Let [c] be $binop(binop, nt, c_1, c_2).